marcoacb/TechRefresh-Report/README.md

 ## Slides Overview
 ### Slide 2
-####Dashboard Principal - ACTA
-The "Dashboard Principal - ACTA" sheet provides an overview of the most important data, including:
+Dashboard Principal - ACTA: provides an overview of the most important data, including:
 - **Atenciones por día (Quantity atentions per day)**: Displays the daily number of renewals and additions for different technological devices.
 - **Tipo de Equipo Instalado (Installed equipment per type)**: Bar charts summarizing installed equipments.

-### Slide 3: Recojo de Equipos (Equipment Pickup)
+### Slide 3
-Shows the total number of equipment collected and the location where it came from.
+Recojo de Equipos (Equipment Pickup): Shows the total number of equipment collected and the location where it came from.

-### Slide 4: Inventario de Almacen
+### Slide 4
-Warehouse Inventory
+Inventario de Almacen: Warehouse Inventory

-### Slide 5: Vigencia de equipos almacen
+### Slide 5
-It shows the current status of the different equipment that is still in our warehouse.
+Vigencia de equipos almacen: It shows the current status of the different equipment that is still in our warehouse.

-### Slide 6: Ubicacion Vigencia de Equipos
+### Slide 6
-Shows for each location how many IT devices are current and how many have expired contracts.
+Ubicacion Vigencia de Equipos: Shows for each location how many IT devices are current and how many have expired contracts.
 This visualization makes use of "tooltips"

 ## Contacts and Support